-The amount of super you retire with is determined by several factors.
-These include how much has been made in contributions, how long it’s been invested, the type of investment option you’ve selected, the investment returns your money has earned and the amount you’ve paid in fees.
+The amount of super you’ll end up with when you retire depends on a number of factors, including how much has been made in contributions, how long it’s been invested, the type of investment option you’ve selected, the investment returns your money has earned and the amount you’ve paid in fees.

-Many people think of their super as an investment that takes care of itself.
-But there are several choices you can make about your super and these choices could make a big difference to your quality of life in retirement.
+Many people think of their super as an investment that takes care of itself but the choices you make about your super and investments could make a big difference to your quality of life in retirement.

 What is the superannuation guarantee?